JordanFleming/UgBox_Chip/README.md

 # UgBox_Chip
-*How To: Verify Chip Function - Electrical*
+*How To: Verify Board Function - Electrical*

 ## ***For Edge Processor (ODROID-XU4)***